rubbaduk/zoom-pad/README.md

 ## Permissions

-This app requires **Accessibility** permissions to intercept trackpad scroll events. macOS will prompt you to grant these permissions when you first run the application.
+This app requires **Accessibility** permissions to intercept mousewheel scroll events. macOS will prompt you to grant these permissions when you first run the application.

 To manually grant permissions:
 1. Go to System Preferences → Security & Privacy → Privacy